jonasmalacofilho/stonetomaton/README.md

 ## Build, test and execute

+This program is written in Rust, and a Rust toolchain in necessary to build it.
+It has been tested with (stable) Rust 1.68.1.

 - Run the unit tests: `cargo test`
 - Build and execute the program: `cargo run --release`
 - View the (internal) documentation: `cargo doc --open`